Azure/acs-engine/docs/kubernetes/windows.md

 Windows support is still in active development with many changes each week.
 Read on for more info on known per-version issues and troubleshooting if you run into problems.

+### Finding logs

+To connect to a Windows node using Remote Desktop and get logs, please read over this topic in the main [troubleshooting](troubleshooting.md#how-to-debug-cse-errors-windows) page first.

 ### Checking versions

 Please be sure to include this info with any Windows bug reports.